-Well, first you need to determine whether the lens was made specifically for a cropped frame camera or a full frame camera.
-If the lens was made for a full frame camera, for example the Canon 50mm F1.8, you will need to multiply the focal length by a ”crop factor” to see how it compares to the full frame.
-For a Canon Rebel, the crop factor is 1.6, which gives me the around 80mm - so behaving more like a 85mm as I said above.
+All you need to do is multiply the focal length by a ”crop factor” to see how it compares to the full frame.
+For a Canon Rebel, the crop factor is 1.6 (so if I used a Canon 50mm F1.8 lens, this gives me the around 80mm - so behaving more like a 85mm as I said above)

 What I can work out from this is that in order to get the same view on a cropped body as I would see with the naked eye, I would need around about a 30mm focal length.
 (30mm x 1.6 = 48mm)

 Different cameras have different sized crop sensors, so you need to know your particular model’s ”crop factor” - Canon’s is 1.6, but Nikon’s is 1.5.
 As usual DPS have a brilliant article which gives you all the information at a glance here.
 It also includes a table that shows the equivalent lens sizes for the different crops factors.

 And now the aperture numbers...